ericandrewlewis/web-dev-resources/caching.md

 Caching
 =

-Caching means reusing previously performed tasks along the service of a request - a browser shouldn't download a CSS file that hasn't changed since the last page load, and an application shouldn't requery a database if the value hasn't changed since the last request.
+Caching is intelligent laziness.
+The work from previously performed tasks should be reused anywhere it can be.
+A browser shouldn't download a CSS file that hasn't changed since the last page load, and an application shouldn't requery a database if the value hasn't changed since the last time it checked.

 See [HTTP > Caching](http.md#caching) and [PHP > Caching](php.md#caching).